eric-von-knorring/go-contains/README.md

 # Usage

-This program can be used in scripts in order to check for specific values  in output form other programs.
-The resulting status code from contains can then be used in order to run diffrent scritps  that  are  depending on certain condetions.
+This program can be used for scripts in order to check for specific values in output form other programs.
+The resulting status code from contains can then be used in order to run different scripts that are depending on certain conditions.

 ```
 xrandr  |  grep ' connected' | cut -d' ' -f1 | contains DP1 HDM2 && $HOME/.screenlayout/setup.sh